 In this one Bob Grim (uncle to former White Sox director of business development and broadcasting Bob Grim) threw one high and tight to outfielder Dave Philley in the home half of the sixth inning.
 The ball glanced off of Philley’s shoulder and bounced into his batting helmet, knocking it off.
 Philley charged the mound, as the benches and bullpens emptied.
 Both players swung at each other, as the rest of the teams held each other back.

 Order was restored after about 20 minutes.
 Philley was tossed from the game.
-Grim was allowed to stay in, but perhaps shaken; he was tagged for two runs ... driven in by Sherm Lollar and Luis Aparicio, the only runs on the day in Chicago’s 2-0 win.
+Grim was allowed to stay in, but perhaps was shaken; the White Sox tagged him for two runs — RBIs from Sherm Lollar and Luis Aparicio — in Chicago’s 2-0 win.

 White Sox catcher J.C.
-Martin set an American League record by being involved in three double plays in a 2-0 loss at Cleveland.
-Martin had two strike-out/throw-out double plays, and was also in the middle of a third base-to-catcher-to-first base one.
-His record would later be tied by another Sox catcher, Ed Herrmann.
+Martin set an American League record and tied a major league one by being involved in three double plays in a 2-0 loss at Cleveland.
+Martin had two strike-out/throw-out double plays, and was also in the middle of a third base-to-catcher-to-first base twin killing.
+Martin’s record would later be tied by another Sox catcher, Ed Herrmann.

 And in both cases, the Sox would lose the game!